RobotCasserole1736/RobotCasserole2025SwerveBase/.docs/navigation.md

 ### Goal (TODO)

 This class has not yet been added.
 The existing functionality is to apply a constant force in the direction of the goal itself.
 This should be moved into a more well-defined class.

+## Repulsor Field Planner

+### Transient Obstacles

+In general, transient obstacles decay in strength whenever they are not observed, eventually being removed once they have zero strength.

+Whenever an obstacle is observed by a camera, the existing list of obstacles is searched to find if any obstacles are close to the new observation.
+If so, the existing obstacle is reset to max strength, and moved into the observed position.
+If no obstacle is close enough, a new obstacle is added to the list.

+There is a maximum number of observed obstacles - if more than this max are observed, the oldest obstacle is removed from the list.

+Fixed obstacles must be tracked in a separate list, as they do not decay and are constant.

+### Path Traversal Speed

+Two "slowdown factors" are set up:

+1) Start Slow Factor - ramps from 0.0 up to 1.0 after the goal changes.
+This makes sure the commanded position slowly accelerates from a stop, providing a more realistic change in velocity.
+2) End Slow Factor - as the commanded position gets closer to the goal, the commanded speed reduces to slow the robot down as it approaches the goal.

+Other than these two factors, the step size will be set to the maximum desired speed of the path planner.
+This is usually some fraction (~85%?) of the maximum speed of the drivetrain.
+The bigger this fraction, the less margin the drivetrain has to correct for disturbances.

+### Next-Pose Solver

+In general, the basic algorithm for going from the current commanded pose to the next one is:

+1) Calculate the direction the force on the current commanded pose points in
+2) Take a step of size (max_vel) * (loop time) * (slow_factors) in that direction

+However, when the force changes rapidly from one pose to another, instability in the path can result, as the pose bounces back-and-forth across the sharp change in force.

+As Larry indicates: the main way to solve this is to take smaller steps.

+Right now, we are configured to take smaller "substeps" (half the size of a normal step) in a short loop, until the next pose is at least one full step away from the current commanded pose.
+Care is taken to rescale this step to the correct length, so the correct velocity is commanded.

+The number of subsets must be limited, to prevent an infinite loop in the case of a local minima.

+### Stuck Detection

+TODO.

+Should be looking at a short history of commanded positions, and determining whether "forward progress" is being made.
+If the last couple points are at similar spots, declare "stuck".

+### Lookahead

+This functionality is only active in sim, as it is computationally intensive and (so far) only useful for telemetry and testing.

+The lookahead operation plans a number of steps ahead of the position, to help visualize what the pathplanner's behavior will be.
+These poses are sent to the telemetry logic to display, but are otherwise discarded.